Rules of the Poznań Doctoral School of Institutes of the Polish Academy of Science

 - to adhere to the regulations applicable at the doctoral student’s home institute, including those relating to the protection of intellectual property, confidential information and know-how.

-- A person admitted to the doctoral school begins study and acquires the rights of a doctoral student on taking a pledge.
-When taking the pledge, the doctoral student also submits a written declaration that he or she is not a student of any other doctoral school.
+- A person admitted to the doctoral school commences education and acquires the rights of a doctoral student upon taking the oath, within the time limit specified in para.
+1 point 2) of this paragraph, together with the oath taken, the doctoral student shall submit a written declaration that s/he is not a participant of another doctoral school.

 - The doctoral student receives a doctoral student’s identity card for a fee as laid down in applicable regulations.